vectorize-io/hindsight-benchmarks/README.md

-# Benchmark Results
+# Hindsight Benchmark Results

-This repository contains benchmark results for the Hindsight memory system.
+This repository contains benchmark results for the Hindsight memory system and visualization tools to inspect the results.

-## LongMemEval Benchmark Results
+## LongMemEval

 ### Overview